sadhbh-c0d3/bae-city-beast/readme.md

 ### No Smart Pointers

 Note that all objects in the example above are created on stack.
-No need to user smart pointers.
+No need to use smart pointers.

 Also, **note** that use of smart pointers would defeat the idea of static (compile-time) polymorphism.